leo-cao/Install-TensorFlow-GPU-RTX5060/README.md

 > By Leo Cao | Version 1.0 | February 15, 2026

-This articel describes how to install TensorFlow-GPU on Windows 11 with **NVIDIA GeForce RTX 5060** by Anaconda distribution.
+This article describes how to install TensorFlow-GPU on Windows 11 with **NVIDIA GeForce RTX 5060** by Anaconda distribution.

 ## 0. Installation Environment
 - **Hardware:**